Reading Placement Test

 - Attain the specified level on the ECC reading placement test.

 How does the test work?

-Using a computer, you will read several texts then respond to multiple choice questions using what you have read.
+Using a computer, you will read several texts then respond to multiple-choice questions using what you have read.
 The test is untimed.
-There are 30 question on the College Success reading placement test.
-Keep in mind you can return to re-read the passage at any time.
+There are 30 questions on the College Success reading placement test.
+Keep in mind, you can return to re-read the passage at any time.
 Most questions fall into one of two categories: referring and reasoning.
 Referring items pose questions about material explicitly stated in the text.
 Reasoning items assess how well you make appropriate inferences, understand the text, and determine the specific meanings of difficult or unfamiliar words.

 The questions will focus on tasks like:

 - Find important details and examples that support the author’s point of view (stated and implied).

 - Recognize significant details that answer the questions who, what, when, why, where, and how.